- Get Involved

 Our Board & Advisory Board

 Bailey Ulbricht is the founder of Paper Airplanes.
-Currently, she works as the founding Executive Director at the Stanford Humanitarian Program, a research program out of Stanford Law School focused on the legal and policy impacts of technologies deployed during humanitarian crises, including but not limited to conflict settings.
-Before coming to Stanford, she was a Fulbright English Teaching Assistant in Turkey and volunteered as a humanitarian worker with refugee communities on the Turkish-Syrian border, through which she was selected as a Davis Peace Fellow.
-Bailey has two masters degrees in Islamic Law and Islamic Studies from the School of Oriental and African Studies (SOAS) in London, where she was a Marshall Scholar.
-She received her BA in International Relations magna cum laude from Carleton College and her JD from Stanford Law School.
+She currently serves as the founding Executive Director of the Stanford Humanitarian Program, a Stanford Law School research initiative focused on the legal and policy impacts of technologies deployed during humanitarian crises, including—but not limited to—conflict settings.
+Before coming to Stanford, she served as a Fulbright English teaching assistant in Turkey and a volunteered with refugee communities on the Turkish-Syrian border, where she was selected as a Davis Peace Fellow.
+Bailey holds master’s degrees, in Islamic Law and Islamic Studies, from the School of Oriental and African Studies (SOAS) in London, where she was a Marshall Scholar.
+She earned her BA in International Relations, magna cum laude, from Carleton College and her JD from Stanford Law School.

 After organizing his high school classmates to tutor with Paper Airplanes in 2016, Chase Small served as the founding manager of the Youth Exchange Program for over a year.
 He has since conducted research on the role of social media in geopolitical events at the Stanford Internet Observatory and currently works at SentinelOne, a cybersecurity firm.
 Chase holds a BA in International Relations and Data Science from Stanford University.